Music of Scotland: 1990s–present

-The Man Who by Travis is the best selling album by a Scottish act in the UK.
+The Man Who by Travis is the best-selling album by a Scottish act in the UK.

 Susan Boyle's debut album was the highest-selling album internationally in 2009.

-In 1990, Scottish band Aztec Camera released a protest song against Margaret Thatcher and her government entitled "Good Morning Britain", with lyrics referencing the social unrest evident in the country during the 1980s.
+In 1990 the Scottish band Aztec Camera released a protest song against Margaret Thatcher and her government entitled "Good Morning Britain", with lyrics referencing the social unrest evident in the country during the 1980s.
 The late 1990s and 2000s saw Scottish guitar bands continue to achieve critical or commercial success.
-Examples include Franz Ferdinand, Frightened Rabbit, Biffy Clyro, Texas, Travis, KT Tunstall, Amy Macdonald, Paolo Nutini, The View, Idlewild, Shirley Manson of Garbage, Glasvegas, We Were Promised Jetpacks, The Fratellis, and Twin Atlantic.
+Examples include Franz Ferdinand, Frightened Rabbit, Biffy Clyro, Texas, Travis, KT Tunstall, Amy Macdonald, Paolo Nutini, the View, Idlewild, Shirley Manson of Garbage, Glasvegas, We Were Promised Jetpacks, the Fratellis and Twin Atlantic.
 Scottish extreme metal bands include Man Must Die and Cerebral Bore.
-Successful electronic music producer Calvin Harris is also Scottish.
+The electronic music producer Calvin Harris is also Scottish.
 The Edinburgh-based group Young Fathers won the 2014 Mercury Prize for their album Dead.
 With the arrival and increasing popularity of musical talent television shows throughout the 2000s, notable Scottish acts include Michelle McManus (winner of Pop Idol, 2003), Darius Campbell Danesh (3rd, Pop Idol, 2001–2002), Leon Jackson (winner, The X Factor, 2007), Nicholas McDonald (runner-up, The X Factor, 2014) and Susan Boyle (runner-up, Britain's Got Talent, 2009).

-Artists to achieve international and commercial success through the 2010s and 2020s include Calvin Harris, Susan Boyle, Lewis Capaldi, Nina Nesbitt, The Snuts, Nathan Evans, Gerry Cinnamon and Chvrches.
+Artists to achieve international and commercial success through the 2010s and 2020s include Calvin Harris, Susan Boyle, Lewis Capaldi, Nina Nesbitt, the Snuts, Nathan Evans, Gerry Cinnamon and Chvrches.
 Boyle topped both the UK Album Charts and the Billboard 200 chart in the United States, becoming the first female artist in history to have a number one album simultaneously in both the United Kingdom and the United States within the space of a year.
-In 2011, Boyle made UK music history by becoming the first female artist to achieve three successive album debuts at No.1 in less than two years.
+In 2011 Boyle became the first female British artist to achieve three successive album debuts at No.1 in less than two years.
 Her debut album, I Dreamed a Dream (2009), is one of the best-selling albums of the 21st century, having sold over 10 million copies worldwide, and it was the best-selling album internationally in 2009.
-DJ Calvin Harris currently holds the Official Charts Company record for obtaining the most top ten singles in the United Kingdom to be taken from one album.
-All nine singles released from his third studio album, 18 Months (2012) reached the top ten, meaning Harris surpassed the record previously held by Michael Jackson, who held the record with seven singles from one album.
+Harris currently holds the Official Charts Company record for obtaining the most top ten singles in the United Kingdom to be taken from one album.
+All nine singles released from his third studio album, 18 Months (2012), reached the top ten, meaning Harris surpassed the record previously held by Michael Jackson, who held the record with seven singles from one album.